A General Neural Backbone for Mixed-Integer Linear Optimization via Dual Attention: Preliminaries

 In this graph-based scheme, message passing occurs only within the one-hop neighborhood of each variable or constraint node.
-In principle, accessing information from a node that is $k$ hops away requires $k$ rounds of message passing, i.e., $\lceil k/2 \rceil$ layers BGNN.
+In principle, accessing information from a node that is $k$ hops away requires $k$ rounds of message passing, i.e., $\lceil k/2 \rceil$ BGNN layers.
 However, this is impractical for long-range nodes because the discriminative power of BGNN rapidly deteriorates with the increase of layers (which will be demonstrated in the experiments).
-Consequently, most existing works employ only 1 or 2 GNN layers.
-This inherent limitation restricts the model’s ability to extract deeper representations and capture long-range dependencies between variable and constraint nodes.
+Consequently, most existing works employ only 1 or 2 BGNN layers.
+This inherent limitation restricts the model’s ability in extracting deeper representations and capturing long-range dependencies between variable and constraint nodes.